mikeizbicki/cmc-csci040/hw_04/lab-madlibs/README.md

    But it's still pretty amazing/scary how good it is.

 1. For our reddit bots, we will be using a much simpler MadLibs-style text generation algorithm.
-   Follow the instructions in the `madlibs.py` file to implement this algorithm.
+   Follow the instructions in the `madlibs.py` file to implement this algorithm and post some basic messages to reddit.